jvgiordano/OSSMM-Version-1/docs/_pages/getting-started.md

   nav: "pages_sidebar_nav"
 ---

-# Introduction to OSSMM and Pre-Requisites

-On this page, the OSSMM system is introduced in depth.
-The system and headband's functionality and capabilities are explained.

-Pre-requisites for building your own are described towards the end.
+This guide provides an in-depth introduction to the OSSMM system, explaining its functionality, capabilities, cost, and the prerequisites for building your own.

-# System Overview - How It All Works
+## How It All Works

-The OSSMM system comprises 4 parts:
+The OSSMM system consists of 4 parts:

 1. **The User (participant)**
 2. **The OSSMM Headband**